UPDATED THROUGH March 8, 2018

-The GMVUAC has reviewed the proposal by Lakeside Industries (LI) for a grading permit (GRDE17-0069) to prepare its property located at 18825 SE Renton-Maple Valley Rd (site of the old Sunset Materials facility and formerly King County Shops) for development as an asphalt facility.
+The GMVUAC has reviewed the proposal by Lakeside Industries (LI) for a grading permit (GRDE17-0069) to prepare its property located at 18825 SE Renton-Maple Valley Rd (SR 169 — site of the old Sunset Materials operation and the former King County Shops) for development as an asphalt facility.
 This facility currently is located in the City of Covington (within the Urban Growth Area) and LI plans to move it to the Rural Area in unincorporated King County.
 The GMVUAC sees this as placing urban-serving facilities in the Rural Area, primarily to take advantage of relatively cheaper land.

 Information on this permit application can be found at this link: http://www.kingcounty.gov/depts/permitting-environmental-review/info/SpecialInterest.aspx.
 The King County Department of Permitting and Environmental Review (DPER) contact is Fereshteh Dehkordi, Senior Project Manager, 206-477-0375 or email@example.com.